bonvara/area-o-meter/README.md

 # Area-o-meter
-Test project.
+A test project.
 A library to calculate areas of geometric shapes.
 ## Use
 1. Download the wheel from "Releases": https://github.com/bonvara/area-o-meter/releases
 2. Install:
 ```
 pip install path/to/distribution/area_o_meter-X.X.X-py3-none-any.whl
 ```
-3. Use:
+3. Import:
 ```
 from meter.shapes.circle import Circle
 from meter.shapes.triangle import Triangle